jbeejones/okidoki-website/docs/markdown-examples.md

 # Tabs Demo

-This page demonstrates both the old Handlebars tabs syntax and the new markdown tabs syntax.
+This page demonstrates the powerful Handlebars tabs syntax, which allows you to create interactive tabbed content perfect for:

+- Showing code examples in multiple programming languages
+- Displaying platform-specific instructions (Windows/Mac/Linux)
+- Organizing related content in a space-efficient way
+- Creating interactive API documentation with different response types
+- Presenting multiple configuration formats

+The tabs are fully responsive, keyboard accessible, and maintain their selected state during page navigation.

 ## Tabs Syntax